Thailand for Foodies: Where to Eat in the Land of Smiles

 Chiang Mai Restaurants for Foodies

 - Kiew Kai Ka has been a Michelin Guide-recommended restaurant for five years running.
 Located in expat-friendly One Nimman, it's an easy restaurant to find for those visiting Chiang Mai.
 They serve a range of popular Thai dishes.
-Not the cheapest food around, but definitely delicious.
+It's not the cheapest food around, but it's definitely delicious.
 Find Kiew Kai Ka at: l Room D116 & D120, One Nimman l, 1 Nimmanahaeminda Road, Mueang Chiang Mai District, Chiang Mai 50200, Thailand.

 - Khao Soi Lung Prakit Kaat Gorm - Best Khao Soi in Chiang Mai?
 It's been praised by Mark Wiens as one of the very best around.
 Khao Soi has to be on your foodie to-do list, and you'll struggle to find better than right here.
 Khao Soi Lung Prakit Kaat Gorm is slightly south of the old city and offers a truly authentic local experience.
 Find Khao Soi Lung Prakit Kaat Gorm at: 53 Suriyawong 5 Rd, Tambon Hai Ya, Mueang Chiang Mai District, Chiang Mai 50100, Thailand.